 On the 'Firewall' page, select the interface on which incoming traffic will be tracked from the list (this is a VPN connection), and click 'Add rule' to create access rules for any protocols (as a rule, it will be enough to open access via TCP/UDP/ICMP protocols).

 a.
-If you have established a VPN connection, see (can ping) the remote router and does not receive any ping responses from computers on the remote network, most likely the Windows Firewall blocks traffic on the computers.
+If you have established a VPN connection, see (can ping) the remote router and does not receive any ping responses from computers on the remote network, most likely, the Windows Firewall blocks traffic on the computers.

 b.
 When using protected VPN tunnels, there may be limitations on the speed of data exchange.
-The additional load on the device, associated with routing, processing and encryption of data in the VPN, may decrease the speed of data transmission compared with the channel bandwidth.
+The additional load on the device, associated with routing, processing and encryption of data in the VPN, may decrease data transmission speed compared with the channel bandwidth.
 For example, the SSTP VPN server works through Keenetic Cloud servers; its speed depends on the number of customers using the cloud and their activity.

 c.
-Automatic name resolution of the names of computers and devices in the Microsoft Windows network through the VPN tunnel is not supported, since the networks are joined at the layer 3 of the OSI model, using NAT (network address translation) and routing.
+Automatic name resolution of the names of computers and devices in the Microsoft Windows network through the VPN tunnel is not supported since the networks are joined at layer 3 of the OSI model, using NAT (network address translation) and routing.
 Restrictions imposed by these factors prevent the Computer Browser service, which uses non-routing types of data transmission designed for peer-to-peer networks.
 Therefore, access to remote network devices by their network names will not work.

 d.
 You can combine several home networks to access from each network to any other.
 More than 10 client concurrent connections can be made to a VPN server on a single router.